 A training model for otoscope examination and cleaning techniques of dog ears.

-Students are able to learn how and where to palpate the ear canal correctly in order to dislodge any debris trapped in the ear.
-The palpable area is made from a softer silicone than the pinna, allowing it to be pushed and rubbed in a circular motion to dislodge any debris.
+Students can learn how and where to palpate the ear canal correctly to dislodge any debris trapped in the ear.
+The palpable area is made from softer silicone than the pinna, allowing it to be pushed and rubbed in a circular motion to dislodge any debris.

 The ear canal can also be filled with substances to represent wax or debris in the ear, giving a more realistic representation of the ear.
 The ear can be easily cleaned and flushed out with soapy water after use.

-The ear canal block is able to be clamped to a table or bench for controlled learning in any environment.
+The ear canal block can be clamped to a table or bench for controlled learning in any environment.
 It can be clamped in both upright and horizontal positions to represent how the dog may be lying/sitting on the operation table.

 top of page